Nettly Burn Renewable Energy Park

 Location

-The c.125 hectare site is located on land approximately 4.5km north east of Saline in Fife on land adjoining the A823 which runs along its southern boundary, on the opposite side of the Knockhill Motor Racing Circuit.
+The c.125 hectare site is located on land approximately 4.5km north east of Saline in Fife, adjoining the A823 which runs along its southern boundary, on the opposite side to Knockhill Motor Racing Circuit.

 Why this site?

 The Site was carefully selected to ensure it complied with technical and environmentally sound criteria including a viable grid connection nearby with capability of accepting the power generated.
-The site is relatively flat with mostly unproductive agricultural land and has a low flood risk classification.
+The site is gently undulating, generally rising northward from its southern boundary, open in nature and consists of rough and semi-improved grazing land.
+It has a low flood risk potential.
 Existing vegetation alongside the A823 (enhanced as part of the proposal) would provide screening to passing motorists and hills and forestry would screen the development from other directions.

-• The solar farm would have an operational life of up to 40 years, after which the modules would be decommissioned and removed from the site with many items recycled or re-purposed and the area returned to its current, agricultural use
+• A solar farm on some 80 hectares of land with an anticipated generating capacity of up to 80 megawatts (MWp) of renewable energy and an operational life of up to 40 years, after which the modules would be decommissioned and removed from the site with many items recycled or re-purposed and the area returned to its current, agricultural use; and

 Do we need solar farms and Battery Storage facilities in Scotland?